arfon/exoplanet_list/README.md

     origin: "http://adsabs.harvard.edu/abs/2006ApJ...646..505B"
 ```

-### Tests
+## Data Validation

+[![Build Status](https://travis-ci.org/arfon/exoplanet_list.svg?branch=master)](https://travis-ci.org/arfon/exoplanet_list)

 This List repository knows how to validate itself by running the tests in `list_test.rb`.
 Any modifications to the `Thing` YAML files or the `List` definition in `list.yaml` will be tested by Travis-CI.

-[![Build Status](https://travis-ci.org/arfon/exoplanet_list.svg?branch=master)](https://travis-ci.org/arfon/exoplanet_list)